mwang87/MassQueryLanguage/README.md

 1. Expressiveness - Capture complex mass spectrometry patterns that the community would like to look for
 1. Precision - Exactly prescribe how to find data without ambiguity
+2. Scalable - Easily facilitating the querying of one spectrum all the way up to entire repositories of data
-1. Relatively Natural - MassQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.
+3. Relatively Natural - MassQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.

 ## Repository Structure